MicrosoftDocs/SupportArticles-docs/support/azure/kubernetes-fleet/troubleshoot-clusterresourceplacement-api-issues.md

 ---
 # Troubleshooting ClusterResourcePlacement in Azure Kubernetes Fleet Manager

-This troubleshooting guide helps you resolve `ClusterResourcePlacement` related issues when you use Azure Kubernetes Fleet Manager APIs.
+This troubleshooting guide helps you resolve the `ClusterResourcePlacement` API object related issues when you use Azure Kubernetes Fleet Manager.
 When troubleshooting these errors on the hub cluster, knowledge of the following objects is required:

 - `ClusterResourceSnapshot`
 - `ClusterSchedulingPolicySnapshot`